ibm-cloud-docs/blockchain-sw-251/howto/console-deploy-ocp.md

 {:codeblock}
 Replace `<PROJECT_NAME>` with the name of your {{site.data.keyword.blockchainfull_notm}} Platform deployment project.

 After you create the secret, add the `tlsSecretName` field to the `spec:` section of `ibp-console.yaml` with one indent added, at the same level as the `resources:` and `clusterdata:` sections of the advanced deployment options.
 You must provide the name of the TLS secret that you created to the field.
-The following example deploys a console with the TLS certificate and key stored in a secret named `"console-tls-secret"`:
+The following example deploys a console with the TLS certificate and key stored in a secret named `"console-tls-secret"`.

 ```yaml
 apiVersion: ibp.com/v1beta1